Beetles

 Color: Brown or reddish-brown

-Shape: Rounded, oval-shaped body with a hard shell, serrated antennae, 6 legs, and 2 pairs of wings
+Shape: Rounded, oval-shaped body with smooth elytra, serrated antennae, and 6 legs

 Drugstore beetles can infest almost any type of stored food, including grains, seeds, spices, cereals, flour, nuts, beans, dried fruits, dried fish, and leather.